OpenF2/F2/docs/src/app-development.md

 #### Setting Up Views

 Once you've determined the views you'd like to include in your app, the view should be specified by applying the `F2.Constants.Css.APPVIEW` classname to the containing DOM Element.
 A `data-` attribute should be added to the element as well which defines what view type is represented.
-Twitter Bootstrap's `hide` class should be applied to views that are hidden on startup.
+Bootstrap's `hide` class should be applied to views that are hidden on startup.

 To setup a single view in your app, use this HTML on your app's outermost element noting the use of the `f2-app-view` classname and the `data-f2-view` attribute.